wlieberman/rancher-federal-fleet-demo/README.md

 ## TL;DR Instructions (for experienced Rancher admins)
 - Fork this repo
-- Create n number of clusters via Rancher (or import into Rancher)
-- Update ingress wildcard to nip.io
+- Ensure your ingress wildcard points to nip.io
-- Create a cluster group
-- Create a git repo containing [this forked repository](./)
+- Create a Fleet git repo pointing to your forked version of this repo
-- Target it to your cluster group
+- Target it to multiple clusters
 - Watch the magic happen
 - Make changes in this repo and watch the rolling deployments